NyteshadeXT/PF2e-Vault/8) Adventures/2d - The Hammer Falls (D179)/02) The Entrance.md

 > [!note]+ Read Aloud
 > Cleverly disguised as a ventilation shaft, the small door slides open.
 Peering inside reveals a narrow tunnel, filled with the familiar glow of the nearby furnace room.

-# Treasure
+> [!tip]+ Treasure
-If the characters light the braziers, either during or after the fight, they can easily spot some 10 gold and a potion of lesser healing dropped by one of the duergar; otherwise, finding them in the dark requires a DC 10 [[skills#Perception|Perception]] check.
+> If the characters light the braziers, either during or after the fight, they can easily spot some 10 gold and a potion of lesser healing dropped by one of the duergar; otherwise, finding them in the dark requires a DC 10 [[skills#Perception|Perception]] check.